 As we walk between the remnants of the city’s castle and a gleaming new shopping mall, I ask Gazi about the similarities between his country and the world’s most notorious secret state.
 He describes watching the news when Kim Jong-Il died in 2011: The images of hysterical women pulling out their hair, mass displays of grief, and throngs of people in mourning.
 “It was just like Albania when Hoxha died,” he says.

 Although this history is relatively little-known outside Albania, pieces of this fascinating and troubling past are everywhere in the in the capital city of Tirana.
-I’m on a walking tour of the city my guide Gazi who grew up during the Hoxha years and his stories are both horrifying and humbling.
+I’m on a walking tour of the city with my guide Gazi who grew up during the Hoxha years and his stories are both horrifying and humbling.
 From start to finish, the tour is an eye opener.

 We start at in Skanderbeg Square.
 Flanked by Italian-style architecture, the vast central plaza is so-called after Albania’s national hero, George Castriot known as Skanderbeg, an Albanian nobleman and military commander who fought against the expansion of the Ottoman Empire in the 15th century.
 Now the city’s undisputed showpiece, the square is home to Tirana’s most important buildings: The National Theater of Opera, the 18th-century Et’hem Bey Mosque, the National Historical Museum, the National Gallery of Art, and the ochre City Hall all line the square, the tips of the surrounding mountains visible just beyond them.